Charles Seife: Books

-Virtual Unreality: Just Because the Internet Told You, How Do You Know It's True?, Penguin Putnam, 2014.

 Other writing

-His freelance work has appeared in The Philadelphia Inquirer, The Washington Post, The New York Times, Scientific American, and The Economist, among others.

-Throughout his career, Seife has written many book reviews, especially of books which focus on mathematics.
+Seife's freelance work has appeared in The Philadelphia Inquirer, The Washington Post, The New York Times, Scientific American, and The Economist, among others.
+Throughout his career, he has written many book reviews, especially of books which focus on mathematics.
+Seife also wrote an essay which is currently featured in Rereading America: Cultural Contexts for Critical Thinking and Writing.
+His essay, “The Loneliness of The Interconnected,” focuses on how the internet may make its users more isolated.

 Professional associations

-He is a member of PEN, the National Association of Science Writers, and the D.C.
+Seife is a member of PEN, the National Association of Science Writers, and the D.C.
 Science Writers Association.